peteroupc/peteroupc.github.io/random.md

 <a id=Seeded_PRNGs></a>
 ## Seeded PRNGs

 In addition, some applications use pseudorandom number generators (PRNGs) to generate results based on apparent randomness, starting from a known initial state, or "seed".
-Such applications usually care about reproducible results.
+Such applications usually care about repeatable "randomness".
 (Note that in the definitions for [**cryptographic**](#Cryptographic_RNGs) and [**statistical**](#Statistical_RNGs) RNGs given earlier, the PRNGs involved are automatically seeded before use.)

 <a id=When_to_Use_a_Seeded_PRNG></a>
 ### When to Use a Seeded PRNG

-An application should use a PRNG with a seed it specifies (rather than an automatically-initialized PRNG or another kind of RNG) only if&mdash;
+An application SHOULD use a PRNG with a seed it specifies (rather than an automatically-initialized PRNG or another kind of RNG) only if&mdash;

 1. the initial state (the seed) which the "random" result will be generated from&mdash;
     - is hard-coded,